adgellida/ubunsys/README.md

 Credits and thanks to
 =============================================

-* [Bernar Novalyi](https://thenounproject.com/bernar.novalyi/) from Noun Project that created the app [icon](https://thenounproject.com/term/terminal/715962/) used here.
+* [Bernar Novalyi](https://thenounproject.com/bernar.novalyi/) from Noun Project that created the [icon](https://thenounproject.com/term/terminal/715962/) and I used it as app icon.
 Beautiful!
 * [ColinDuquesnoy](https://github.com/ColinDuquesnoy) for creating a [theme](https://github.com/ColinDuquesnoy/QDarkStyleSheet) it's really good and I used it here.
-It like how it looks!
+I like how it looks!